sehumah/cpp-projects/README.md

 # cpp-projects

-A directory of finance-focused C++ projects.
+A directory of finance-focused C++ projects:

+1. Bank